-Theorem \ref{the ICLP mechanism theorem} implies the ICLP mechanism provides privacy protection for a wide range of infinite-dimensional objects in separable Hilbert spaces.
-The DP \textit{post-processing inequality} \citep{dwork2014algorithmic}, is an especially important property for functions since practically one may only be interested in a few scalar summaries.
+Theorem \ref{thm: the ICLP mechanism theorem} implies that the ICLP mechanism provides privacy protection for a wide range of infinite-dimensional functional objects in separable Hilbert spaces.
+The DP \textit{post-processing inequality} \citep{dwork2014algorithmic} is a fundamental property for functional summaries since one may only be practically interested in a few scalar summaries.
 However, the post-processing inequality only applies to measurable mappings.
-If $\mbH = L^{2}([0,1])$, then this eliminates the possibility of releasing point-wise evaluations of the functional summary, since such mappings are not measurable operations in $L^{2}([0,1])$.
-Therefore, in this section, we extend the ICLP mechanism to the space of continuous functions, i.e. $\mcC(T)$ with $T$ a compact set over $\mathbb{R}^{d}$, where such operations are measurable (and thus protected).
+If $\mbH = L^{2}([0,1])$, then this eliminates the possibility of releasing point-wise evaluations of the functional summary since such mappings are not measurable operators in $L^{2}([0,1])$.
+Therefore, in this section, we extend the ICLP mechanism to the space of continuous functions, i.e., $\mcC(T)$ with $T$ a compact set over $\mathbb{R}^{d}$, where such operators are measurable (and thus protected).
 We show that the ICLP, under mild conditions, is also in $\mcC(T)$.